 - For WG3, Japan serves as convener and secretary and also has participation by many experts. - ISO 26262-12 (Road vehicles Functional safety Adaptation of ISO 26262 for motorcycles) was published in 2018 as an IS related to motorcycle functional safety.
 WG3 is developing a TR to reinforce ISO 26262-12 based on the roadmap.
 It is also gathering important points for motorcycles that should be reflected in ISO 26262 revisions and preparing for publication as a TR.
-Japan is promoting (1) and (2) as the project leader. - (1) ISO/TR 3152 (Comparison of Part 12 with other parts of ISO 26262) completed development and was approved in a vote.
-Publication-related work is taking place as of end-August, and publication is planned during 2021.
+Japan is promoting (1) and (2) as the project leader. - ISO/TR 3152 (Comparison of Part 12 with other parts of ISO 26262) completed development and was published in Feb 2022.
+ISO/TR 5340 (Considerations for use cases of ISO 26262 Part

-- (2) ISO/TR 5340 (Considerations for use cases of ISO 26262 Part 12 MSIL classification) received approval to start development in May 2020, and this is currently happening. - (3) Considerations for functional safety for next version: Efforts are currently on obtaining opinions from experts in various countries on the next periodic updates and revisions of ISO 26262-12. - (4) Considerations for SOTIF for MC: Relationship with ISO 26262-12 and other issues are expected regarding application to motorcycles of ISO 21448 - Road vehicles - Safety of the intended functionality, which is scheduled for publication very soon, and a review is underway to bring together necessary adjustments in a TR.
+12 MSIL classification) received approval to start development in May 2020.
+The draft version was completed in Oct 2022 and will be completed by the 2nd quarter of 2023.

+- (3) Considerations for functional safety for next version: Efforts are currently on obtaining opinions from experts in various countries on the next periodic updates and revisions of ISO 26262-12. - (4) Considerations for SOTIF for MC: In accordance with the consideration of motorcycle application of ISO21448- Road vehicles - Safety of the intended functionality, published in Jun 2022, WG3 is assuming some impact to ISO 26262-12.
+Compiling necessary adjustment to ISO26262-12 is under consideration.